Ibrahim-Screencrib/AI-Line-Producer/Day2.md

 * words that are used in similar ways to result in having similar representations - https://www.tandfonline.com/doi/pdf/10.1080/00437956.1954.11659520

 * Word embedding methods learn a real-valued vector representation for a predefined fixed sized vocabulary from a corpus of text.
 The learning process is either joint with the neural network model on some task, such as document classification, or is an unsupervised process, using document statistics.
+---
+### Questions

+* ran into some trouble with Azure OpenAI looks like you need an account and to sign up for the service to use this feature

+* need to look for an alternative way to use chatGPT to analyze our data